habib-gm/todo_artist/README.md

-# TODO list API for Artistanbul
+# To-Do List Application for Artistanbul

 ### created with django rest framework